mwikstrom/scripthost-core/docs/scripthost-core.md

 ## scripthost-core package

-Sandboxed and observable Javascript host
+The scripthost message protocol and core utilities

 ## Functions